 - CPD accreditation pending from all Law Societies across Canada

-Note: This course will be presented in English.
-We hope to be able to offer this training in French in 2021.
+Note: This workshop will be presented in English.
+We hope to be able to offer this training in French in the near future.
 Anyone experienced in Med-Arb and in Adult training and interested to be an instructor, please send a message to email@example.com.
 We will be in touch in the new year.

 Richard Moore, C.Arb, C.Med, MDR Associates